Emadalshamery/optimism/devnet-sdk/di/README.md

 ### Error Handling

-`Provide` returns an error if no provider exists or dependencies can’t be resolved.
+`Provide` returns an error if no provider exists or dependencies can't be resolved.
 Always check errors to handle missing dependencies.

 ---